betsysavage/RemoteWorkAnalysis/README.md

   * Do more productive employees tend to be more satisfied in their jobs?

 ### Analysis of Time Spent:
   * Commuting: What do employees do with the time they save commuting?
-How does this change by family type?
-  * How do job and industry types play a role in the daily schedule of a remote employee?
+What factors influence how saved time is used?
+  * Do employees who save time commuting use saved time working?
+How much?

 ### Organizational Policy Practices:
-  * What percentage of employees should be given the ability to remote work?
   * What percentage of remote work yields the highest rate of productivity?
-  * What position types are most collaborative when remotely working?
+  * What position types are most productive when remotely working?

 ## Data: